muthukub/WFGY/ProblemMap/Atlas/cross-domain-freeze-note-v2.md

 ---

-## 6. The current formal bridge boundary
+## 6. The current formal bridge boundary 🧱

 This is the most important boundary sentence in the document.

 The correct bridge reading is:

-> the frozen atlas core remains primary
+> the frozen Atlas core remains primary
 > the first cross-domain bridge layer is now formally established
 > future cross-domain growth remains open, patch-driven, and evidence-sensitive

 This is the central discipline line.

-Everything else in this file is just helping to defend that line.
+Everything else in this file exists to defend that line.

 ---

-## 7. What the current bridge has actually proved
+## 7. What the current bridge has actually proved 🔍

 The bridge layer has already proved several important things.